Clark County man charged with entering Capitol during siege

-A southwest Washington man was arrested and charged Thursday for entering the U.S. Capitol with a pro-Trump mob during last month’s deadly insurrection.
+A Southwest Washington man was arrested and charged Thursday for entering the U.S. Capitol with a pro-Trump mob during last month’s deadly insurrection.

 Jeffrey Grace, 61, of Battle Ground, Clark County, was arrested at his home in Washington and charged by complaint in the District of Columbia with one count of unauthorized entering or remaining in any restricted building or grounds, according to charging documents.